rjones-lf/iroha/docs/source/guides/build.rst

   choices.

 First of all, you need to install ``docker`` and ``docker-compose``.
-You can read how to install it on a
+You can read how to install it on the
 `Docker's website <https://www.docker.com/community-edition/>`_

 .. note:: Please, use the latest available docker daemon and docker-compose.